SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 `[True, {Originator, LQ, Next Hop}]`

 The XYZ tuple contains the following, a request boolean condition indicating the request status from the GUI, and the host location.
-Because this project's end game is to be deployed on a network of drones,
+Because this project will eventually be deployed on a network of drones, it is vital to have drone location data for each host.
+However since each hosts are Raspberry Pis, we must simulate their location by randomizing each euclidean coordinate from [0,999].
+A XYZ tuple can look like this:

+`[True, {X, Y, Z}]`